-We recommend that you schedule at least a half-day to include the tour, time to explore the grounds, and a quick meal break back at the Visitor’s Center.
+Monticello is a vast estate.
+We recommend scheduling at least a half-day to include the tour, time to explore the agricultural grounds, and a quick meal break back at the Visitor’s Center.

-We were there on a sweltering summer day but the home was cool inside and much of the walkway along the grounds was nicely shaded.
-Still, the property beckons visitors to long walks so arrive early while the sun is still your friend.
-Definitely wear a hat for shade.
+Even on a sweltering summer day, the home is cool inside and much of the outdoor path along the grounds is shaded well.
+Still, the property beckons visitors to long walks so it is best to arrive early while the Southern sun is still your friend.
+Definitely wear a hat for shade and comfortable shoes.

 Monticello is the third stop on our Virginia Author Adventures Trail.